 and have two daughter cells to take the place of the single zygote.

 Now, at this point, subsequent divisions are going to occur

 and the resulting cells will not grow appreciably.

-At this time, we´ve got something about the same size as the zygote
+At this time, we've got something about the same size as a zygote

-and it´s gonna consist of a group of cells clustered in the center,
+and it's gonna consist of a group of cells clustered in the center, the inner cell mass,

-During this time, the protective barrier that existed around the developing zygote morula,
+During this time, the protective barrier that existed around the developing zygote and morula,

 and the entire assembly of fluid and cells is referred to as the blastocyst.